 Frequently Asked Questions - Canada Geese

-- EC-CWS’s primary responsibility is the conservation of migratory birds, which includes Canada Geese
+- Environment and Climate Change Canada-Canadian Wildlife Service (EC-CWS)’s primary responsibility is the conservation of migratory birds, which includes Canada Geese

 - Canada Geese have experienced extraordinary growth in abundance and expanded their geographic range

 - In particular, those Canada Geese that nest, raise their young and/or moult in the most heavily populated areas of southern Canada have increased rapidly

 - The population growth is caused by human-induced changes to the landscape that favour Canada Geese